 - Control Cholesterol.
 We all have cholesterol, a waxy substance in the bloodstream and in the cells of our body.
 But despite its reputation, cholesterol it isn’t all bad.
 In fact, it plays an important role in keeping us healthy.
 But a balance must be struck to prevent too much cholesterol in the blood.
 There are two types: the “good” kind (HDL) and the “bad” kind (LDL).
 High levels of bad cholesterol can clog your arteries, increasing your risk of heart attack and stroke.
 This is where good cholesterol comes into play: HDL cleans out that bad cholesterol from the arteries.

 - Eat Better.
 Eating the right foods can help you control your weight, blood pressure, blood sugar and cholesterol.
 Follow a dietary pattern that includes fruits, vegetables, whole grains, and other healthy choices.
-Penny Kris-Etherton, Ph.D., R.D., a nutritionist at Penn State University who herself uses Life’s Simple 7.
-“It’s important to choose fruits and vegetables over empty-calorie foods.”
+Penny Kris-Etherton, Ph.D., R.D., a nutritionist at Penn State University who herself uses Life’s Simple 7 says, “It’s important to choose fruits and vegetables over empty-calorie foods.”

 What’s a heart-smart diet?
 Looking for foods stamped with the American Heart Association’s Heart-Check mark is one sure way to know you’re choosing a food that meet the Heart-Check certification requirements for saturated fat sodium and added sugar.
 Read the American Heart Association's Recommendations for Diet and Lifestyle.

 - Manage Blood Pressure.
 One in three Americans has high blood pressure — yet one out of every five doesn’t even know they have it.
 That’s because high blood pressure, “the silent killer,” has no symptoms.
 Keeping your blood pressure in a healthy range starts with eating a heart-healthy diet.
 Other important factors are exercising regularly; not smoking; maintaining a healthy weight; limiting salt and alcohol; and taking medication prescribed by your doctor.